jamesgeorge007/Admin-Page/README.md

 ## Basic Info

 <p>
-This is a random front end template which showcases a basic Admin Page with dummy data.
+This is a random Admin dashboard template with dummy data done as a hobby project.
  </p>

  ## Check it out: